pnavais/rezolver/README.md

 ## Building from the sources

-As it is maven project, buidling is just a matter of executing the following in your console:
+As it is a maven project, buidling is just a matter of executing the following in your console:

 	mvn package